William Faulkner

-William Cuthbert Faulkner (/ˈfɔːknər/; September 25, 1897 – July 6, 1962) was an American writer known for his novels and short stories set in the fictional Yoknapatawpha County, based on Lafayette County, Mississippi, where Faulkner spent most of his life.
-A Nobel laureate, Faulkner is one of the most celebrated writers of American literature and is considered the greatest writer of Southern literature.
+William Cuthbert Faulkner (/ˈfɔːknər/; September 25, 1897 – July 6, 1962) was an American writer.
+He is best known for his novels and short stories set in the fictional Yoknapatawpha County, Mississippi, a stand-in for Lafayette County where he spent most of his life.
+A Nobel laureate, Faulkner is one of the most celebrated writers of American literature, often considered the greatest writer of Southern literature and regarded as one of the most influential and important writers of the 20th century.

-After he was born in New Albany, Mississippi, Faulkner's family moved to Oxford, Mississippi when he was a young child.
-With the outbreak of World War I, he joined the Royal Canadian Air Force but did not serve in combat.
+Faulkner was born in New Albany, Mississippi, and raised in Oxford, Mississippi.
+During World War I, he joined the Royal Canadian Air Force, but did not serve in combat.
 Returning to Oxford, he attended the University of Mississippi for three semesters before dropping out.
 He moved to New Orleans, where he wrote his first novel Soldiers' Pay (1925).
-He went back to Oxford and wrote Sartoris (1927), his first work set in the fictional Yoknapatawpha County.
+He went back to Oxford and wrote Sartoris (1927), his first work set in Yoknapatawpha County.
 In 1929, he published The Sound and the Fury.
 The following year, he wrote As I Lay Dying.
-Seeking greater economic success, he went to Hollywood to work as a screenwriter, contributing to the screenplays for Howard Hawks's To Have and Have Not and The Big Sleep.
+Later that decade, he wrote Light in August; Absalom, Absalom!; and The Wild Palms.
+He also worked as a screenwriter, contributing to Howard Hawks's To Have and Have Not and The Big Sleep, adapted from Raymond Chandler's novel.
+The former film, adapted from Ernest Hemingway's novel, is the only film with contributions by two Nobel laureates.